Roth 403(b) Tax-Sheltered Plan

 The RBFCU Retirement Program is available to employees in school districts and certain tax-exempt organizations within the state of Texas.
 With our financial advisors, you can create a plan you’ll feel confident about.

 What you should know about a Roth 403(b):

 Contributions are made to your Roth 403(b) after taxes are taken from your paycheck, allowing your earnings to grow — and withdrawals to be taken — tax-free if the account has been open for at least five years and you are age 59½ or older.
 Roth 403(b) money is subject to required minimum distribution rules.

 You may make a withdrawal from your Roth 403(b) at age 59½, upon severance from employment, or in the case of hardship, disability or death.
 Penalties may apply to withdrawals taken before allowable age.

-A loan may be taken against your Roth 403(b) funds regardless of your employment status.
+If plan allows, a loan may be taken against your Roth 403(b) funds regardless of your employment status.
 Repayment terms and interest rates are determined by your investment provider.
 Certain rules may apply.

 Plan Your Future With More Confidence

 Investing wisely in your retirement plan starts with useful information.
 Take advantage of the insights, guidance and educational resources available to you.
 With a little help from a financial advisor, you can make the right choices to meet your financial goals.

 To learn more about the RBFCU Retirement Program and benefits of enrolling, contact us at: